Activ Solar: Insolvency

 On 1 April 2014, Activ Solar stopped operations of its solar power plants in Crimea due to unclear legal situation after annexation of Crimea by the Russian Federation.
 While Ukrainian authorities stopped paying feed-in tariff for Crimean solar plants, Crimean and Russian authorities also refused to pay it.
 In spring 2015, the Crimean solar plants were seized by Russian banks to cover the outstanding loans of Activ Solar.
-In November 2015, the China National Building Material Company (CNBM) received a clearance to buy Activ Solar's subsidiary operating ten solar parks located in Mykolaiv and Odessa oblasts.
+In November 2015, the China National Building Material Company (CNBM) received a clearance to buy Activ Solar's subsidiary operating ten solar parks located in Mykolaiv and Odesa oblasts.
 According to the company, it had controlled these power stations since mid-2014 as collateral of its €160 million loan to Activ Solar.
-CNBM is also interested in buying the Zaporizhia Semiconductor Plant.
+CNBM is also interested in buying the Zaporizhzhia Semiconductor Plant.

-An investigation had been launched concerning the Ukrainian state credit grant to the Zaporizhia Semiconductor Plant in 2010.
+An investigation had been launched concerning the Ukrainian state credit grant to the Zaporizhzhia Semiconductor Plant in 2010.
 In October 2015, the Ukrainian court ordered repayment of the €57 million grant.
 As a result, Activ Solar filed for reorganisation in the Commercial Court of Vienna on 10 February 2016.
-The company explained this move with challenging market conditions in Ukraine due to the economic and political crisis in the region, which affected production in the Zaporizhia Semiconductor Plant.
+The company explained this move with challenging market conditions in Ukraine due to the economic and political crisis in the region, which affected production in the Zaporizhzhia Semiconductor Plant.
 For that time, Activ Solar's debt had amounted €503.4 million while its assets accounted €18.69 million.
 The company proposed a two-years restructuring plan with 20% of its debts repayment.
 Attorney Ute Toifl was appointed as an insolvency administrator.
-Also the Zaporizhia Semiconductor Plant went into bankrupt.
+Also the Zaporizhzhia Semiconductor Plant went into bankruptcy.